murthydev/murthydev.github.io/_posts/2019-05-10-musings-incompetence.md

 In a given limited time, we always wonder how can we excel in different areas at the same time.

 - How can I learn good writing skills ?
-- How do learn to play musical instrument ?
+- How do I learn to play a musical instrument ?
 - How can I improve managing time and be more efficient.

 These questions often keeps popping up to distract the present work at hand.